RomaLetodiani/OTP/README.md

 ## Contributing

-If you want to contribute to this project, feel free to submit issues or pull requests.
+If you're interested in contributing to this project, please feel free to submit issues or pull requests.
+Your feedback and contributions are highly valued.